 This fits in the no distraction point.
 For me, this is really crucial, so I want to emphasize it here.

 In the hyperconnected world, it is nearly impossible to only focus on one single thing.
 We do Sports while listening to a podcast, or research something online while watching our favorite streamer play some chess.

-Or we play chess while doing any other thing online.
+Or we play chess while doing many other things online.

 So opening only this one single Tab when playing chess is a statement to yourself.
 FULL focus now.
-Not any distraction.
+No distraction.
 I can hear your thoughts “but I can open XYZ and only see it in between two games”.

 Nice try.
 I thought the same.
 But nope, does not work.

 I recommend you to be super strict with yourself.
 1 Tab is 1 Tab.
-Not any excuse.
+No excuse.
 0 Tolerance rule must be applied here.